 The consolidated entity has identified its operating segments based on the internal reports that are reviewed and used by the board of directors (chief operating decision makers) in assessing performance and determining the allocation of resources.
 The consolidated entity operates predominantly in one business segment which is mineral mining and exploration and predominantly in one geographical area which is Western Australia.
 The company is domiciled in Australia.
 All revenue from external parties in generated from Australia only.
 All the assets are located in Australia.

-23. Subsequent Events
+23. Events Subsequent to Reporting Date